 The ACT is the most widely used college admissions test, so its scores are a useful guide for comparing high school academic performance.
 The test contains four sections: English, Mathematics, Reading, and Science, a composite score is the average of these sections.
 The score of any of these sections and the composite range from 1 to 36.

-Selective Enrollment High School students achieved an average composite score of 24.5 (approximately 75th percentile nationally) in 2015.
-This compares to an Illinois State average of 20.3 (53rd percentile nationally) and a CPS average of 18.6 (approximately 40th percentile nationally).
-Average school scores varied significantly from 17.7 (35th percentile nationally) at South Shore to 30.1 at Payton (about 95th percentile nationally).
+Selective Enrollment High School students achieved an average composite score of 24.5 (approximately 75th percentile nationally) in 2017.
+This compares to an Illinois State average of 21.2 (57th percentile nationally) and a CPS average of 18.5 (approximately 41st percentile nationally).
+Average school scores varied significantly from 17.1 (31st percentile nationally) at Hancock to 29.8 at Northside (about 94th percentile nationally).

 US News & World Report